What will the course Cover?

 What skills, knowledge or experience do I need to start this course?

-No prior skills are required, just enthusiasm and realistic expectations!
+No prior skills are required, just enthusiasm and a realistic approach.

 What should I be able to do by the end of the course?